B.A., B.F.A., University of Georgia

 ED.M., Harvard University

 Sarah Quinn is the associate director for global practice preparation for the Dean Rusk International Law Center at the University of Georgia School of Law.
-In this role, she manages the school's Global Governance Summer School (a four-decades-old summer study abroad offering), Global Externships, and other academic and research initiatives.
+In this role, she manages the school's Global Governance Summer School (a four-decades-old summer study abroad offering), Global Externships, the Graduate Certificate in International Law and other academic and research initiatives.

 Previously, Quinn was the coordinator of faculty-led study abroad and domestic field study programs at the UGA Office of Global Engagement.
 She oversaw the development, management and assessment of almost 200 programs annually.
 Quinn designed and led a variety of professional opportunities for faculty and staff involved in study abroad programming at the university.
 She presented her findings on best practices for designing inclusive short-term programming at the NAFSA: Association of International Educators 2019 Annual Conference.